LeHoaLongNguyen/DiplomaProject/README.md

 Access Steps:

 1.Open your preferred web browser.<br>
-2. Visit our website's login page.
+2. Visit our website's login page.<br>
-3. Locate the "Sign In" or "Login" button/link and click on it.
+3. Locate the "Sign In" or "Login" button/link and click on it. <br>
 4. On the login page, enter the following account credentials:
 Email: Manager@test.com
 Password: Manager@test.com